 7. Source for The Decor

 As the party date draws near, I started zooming in on the finer details.
 First up, the decor.
 MyGym@Buona Vista has very kindly told me for party bookings, they will decorate the playgym with balloons but I wanted the balloons to be in very specific shades of yellow and black so I turned to my regular balloon supplier, BalloonBlasters at The Grandstand.
 The balloons would first be hung up as decor but later stuck to a balloon stick for every child to bring home as a parting gift.
 I paid for a construction themed DIY printable banner and water-bottle label design from www.etsy.com.
 These added some consistency to the party theme.
-I also made a mental note to pack along some of Buddy’s fav construction storybooks and toys to the venue to jazz up the gift table.
+I also made a mental note to pack along some of Buddy’s fav construction storybooks and toys to jazz up the gift table.
 I was touched when MyGym@Buona Vista took the initiative to request for a photo of the birthday boy to design a backdrop poster for the projection screen.

 8. Book The Catering (and the Photographer)